johan162/hpdf_table/docs/FontAndStyle.md

 There are four distinct set of grid lines as far as the library is concerned.

-1. The outer gridline (or border) around the table, and
+1. The outer gridlines (or border) around the table, and
 2. The inner vertical grid line
 3. The inner horizontal grid line
 4. The inner top grid line (not the outer border!)